yl-xin/SearchPicsReactApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You can search pictures in the search bar and get imgages displaced nicely in the browser.
+You can search pictures in the search bar and get images displaced nicely in the browser.

 ### `npm start`